bmsuseluda/steam-deck-scripts/README.md

 # steam-deck-scripts

-Simple scripts to use on your Steam Deck
+Simple scripts to use on your Steam Deck.

 ## Rotate screen right